Intruder (American band): History

 Intruder did an impressive amount of touring during their short career.
-Although very little was done in the way of promotion, Intruder was able to tour for each release in the US, Canada and Mexico and shared stages with the likes of Helstar, Anvil and Morbid Angel.
+Although little was done in the way of promotion, Intruder was able to tour for each release in the US, Canada and Mexico and shared stages with Helstar, Anvil and Morbid Angel.
 Since 2002, the group has reunited from time to time.
 They performed at the Classic Metal Fest in Ohio, 2002, and had a headlining spot at the Headbangers Open Air in Germany.
 They also played the Keep It True festival in Germany in 2007 and a reunion show in their home town of Nashville in November 2011, in honor of the 20th anniversary of Psycho Savant.

 In 2004, the band re-released their 1987 debut album Live to Die through Hellion Records with six bonus tracks.

 They are presently in the studio working on a 'Best Of' CD which will consist of eight fan-picked tracks from the two Metal Blade Records releases, A Higher Form of Killing and Psycho Savant.
 It will also contain a brand new track as well.
 This release sees the return of Todd Nelson on bass.
 This will be the first time the original Metal Blade lineup will have recorded together since 1991.

 2017 was the 30th anniversary of the band.

 After a few years on hiatus, Intruder announced a reunion on their Facebook page on October 16, 2019, and that they were planning to play some shows in 2020, including that year's Headbangers Open Air.

 Longtime rhythm guitarist Greg Messick died unexpectedly on September 5, 2020, at the age of 55; his death was announced by the band that same day.